Follyjay/academic_performance/README.md

 │   |
 |   └── app.py
 |
-└── README.md
+└── README.md```

-`data/`: Directory containing the cleaned data.
+    - data/: Directory containing the cleaned data.
-`model/`: Directory containing the trained model.
+    - model/: Directory containing the trained model.
-`static/`: Directory for static files like CSS and JavaScript.
+    - static/: Directory for static files like CSS and JavaScript.
-`templates/`: Directory for HTML templates.
+    - templates/: Directory for HTML templates.
-`app.py`: Main Flask application file.
+    - app.py: Main Flask application file.
-`modeling.py`: Script for data processing, cleaning, and model training.
+    - modeling.py: Script for data processing, cleaning, and model training.

 ## Acknowledgements
-Kaggle for providing the dataset.
+- Kaggle for providing the dataset.
-Flask documentation and tutorials for guidance on web development.
+- Flask documentation and tutorials for guidance on web development.
-Scikit-learn documentation for machine learning model training and evaluation.
+- Scikit-learn documentation for machine learning model training and evaluation.

-Contributing
+## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or additions.

-License
+## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This `README.md` file provides a comprehensive overview of the project, including installation instructions, usage details, and acknowledgements.
+Adjust the content as needed to fit the specifics of your project, such as updating the repository URL and any additional information relevant to your project.